rsri21us/Homework_1/README.md

 3. save the file with .c extension.

 #Running the tests

+functionality of the program:

+Program takes the command line arguments as well as standard input stream as input. command line arguments contain the key words, and standard input contains a sample text.
+This program uses the updateKeywordCount to update the count.

+In this program, we have methods such as displayKeywordCount, updateKeywordCount.

+updateKeywordCount is used to update the count of each keyword while parallelly comparing in the input stream in command line.

+displayKeywordCount takes a struct, and the number of arguments It displays the keywords and the count of each keyword.

+In the int main(), these methods are called at the right time.

 In general a c program is executed in this way:
 1. To compile the file, type the command 'gcc filename.c'
 2. To run the file, type './a.out'